natb1/QueryLibrary/inst/shinyApps/QueryLibrary/queries/ddl/Cohort.md

 # Cohort

 ## Description
-The COHORT table contains records of subjects that satisfy a given set of criteria for a duration of time.
+The subject of a cohort can have multiple, discrete records in the cohort table per cohort_definition_id, subject_id, and non-overlapping time periods.
 The definition of the cohort is contained within the COHORT_DEFINITION table.
 It is listed as part of the RESULTS schema because it is a table that users of the database as well as tools such as ATLAS need to be able to write to.
 The CDM and Vocabulary tables are all read-only so it is suggested that the COHORT and COHORT_DEFINTION tables are kept in a separate schema to alleviate confusion.

 ### User Guidance
 NA